-The north end has the main car park and is probably the busiest spot on the beach You’ll find lefts and rights here with all manner of surfing crafts in the lineup.
+The north end has the main car park and is probably the busiest spot on the beach.
+You’ll find lefts and rights here with all manner of surfing crafts in the lineup.

-On much larger swells you can head down even further to Hayle Rivermouth for some shallow tubing waves that close out more often than they peel.
+On much larger swells, you can head down even further to Hayle Rivermouth for shallow tubing waves that close out more often than they peel.

-If you surf at Gwithian watch out for the strong rips that can run rampant along this beach, dragging you down towards the river mouth.
+If you surf at Gwithian, watch out for the strong rips that can run rampant along this beach, dragging you down towards the river mouth.

-The large cliffs that overlook the break can provide a little shelter from light cross-shore winds as well.
+The large cliffs that overlook the break can also provide a little shelter from light cross-shore winds.

-At the centre of the beach a-frame peaks rifle off into long walls that can peel virtually all the way to the beach.
+At the centre of the beach, an A-frame peaks rifle off into long walls that can peel virtually all the way to the beach.

-There’s a great takeaway as you drive into town and some nice cafes and bars overlooking the beach for some after-surf food and drinks.
+There’s a great takeaway as you drive into town and some nice cafes and bars overlooking the beach for after-surf food and drinks.